StageGuard/OsuMapSuggester/README.md

 This project is still working in progress, it is unstable and there are still many bugs.

-If you suffer from fatal bug when running bot, please open a issue with `bug` to feedback.
+If you suffer from fatal bug when running bot, please open an issue with `bug` to feedback.

-Also, if you have any good idea, welcome to contribute to this project or open a issue with `feature` label.
+Also, if you have any good idea, welcome to contribute to this project or open an issue with `feature` label.

 ## Library